kalebtodjo/kalebtodjo/README.md

 ## Hi there 👋

+My name is Kaleb Todjo and I am currently a Software Engineer at American Express!
+I am extremely intersted in all things Software Engineering and Cloud Computing!

+- 🔨 I’m currently working on building diverse cloud projects in AWS that both further my learnings and solve real-world problems.
+- 🌱 I’m currently learning about AWS cloud and how to leverage this as a software engineer.
+- 🔍 I’m looking to collaborate on any cloud or software projects!

 <!--
 **kalebtodjo/kalebtodjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.